-Some banks will still charge a fee for making or receiving a SEPA transfer.
-Please check with your bank before making a SEPA transfer to or from your Revolut account.
+Some payment service providers will still charge a fee for making or receiving a SEPA transfer.
+Please check with your payment service provider before making a SEPA transfer to or from your Revolut account.

 Ok, but where does Revolut fit in?

 Revolut supports both SWIFT and SEPA transfers to or from your Revolut account.
 When you send money from Revolut to any account, the system automatically selects the best type of transfer for you. 💪

-This means that if you’re making a transfer in Euros to a bank located in Europe, the payment will most likely be a SEPA transfer.
+This means that if you’re making a transfer in Euros to a payment service provider located in Europe, the payment will most likely be a SEPA transfer.
 But if you’re sending money to another payment service provider in Singapore, for example, Revolut will make a SWIFT transfer since SEPA isn’t supported there. 🗺

 📖If you've read this far, you might as well Subscribe now!
 We'll keep you updated with anything Revolut 👌🏻

 This automatic transfer selection ensures that your money reaches the recipient’s account as soon as possible.
 It also give you the peace of mind knowing that you never have to pay excessive fees or marked up exchange rates - #ProblemSolved 😎

 But where Revolut reigns supreme is in our ability to offer instant internal transfers in any of the supported currencies, virtually anywhere in the world.
 Using the app, you can instantly send money to any other Revolut user in the world.
-Yes, you heard that right - Revolut transfers are instant and completely free, from the moment you hit 'Send', because our technology takes away the need to go through clunky and oudated banking systems such as SWIFT or SEPA - #BeyondBanking 💪
+Yes, you heard that right - Revolut transfers are instant and completely free, from the moment you hit 'Send', because our technology takes away the need to go through clunky and oudated payment systems such as SWIFT or SEPA 💪

 Join Revolut for free*